-Help Feed the Hungry in Georgia
+Help Feed Hungry Families in Georgia

 SoSA Georgia needs your help to continue its work of saving produce from going to waste and feeding hungry people across the country.